One of the questions we get asked regularly is what day trips from Portland we think are best.

 Distance from Portland: 64 miles and approximately 1 hour

-Another of our favorite destinations in the Pacific Northwest is Mt.
-St. Helens.
+Another of our favorite destinations in the Pacific Northwest is Mount St Helens.
 Located in the Gifford Pinchot National Forest, the area around Mt.
-St. Helens provides endless trails and views.
+St. Helens provides endless trails and views and, at just over an hour away, is a perfect day trip from Portland.

 A stop at the Johnston Ridge Observatory provides opportunities to learn about volcanoes in general, the May 18, 1980 eruption, and how the environment is changing.
-Take a hike, listen to a ranger talk, or watch a film that ends with the curtain lifting to reveal the center of the crater directly in front of you.
+One of the best things to do is visit the Johnston Ridge Visitor Center, explore the interpretive displays, and watch a film that ends with the curtain lifting to reveal the center of the crater directly in front of you.

 No matter how you choose to spend your time at Mt.
 St. Helens, you’re sure to come away with a greater appreciation for the power of nature.